FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/kunpeng_platform_compiles_and_runs_fisco-bcos-2.6.0.md

 ### 1. Download Compile Dependencies

- * FISCO compilation depends on many files, and it will be slow to download them directly from git, so here you download the corresponding dependencies from gitee first, and then copy them directly when compiling.
+ * FISCO compilation depends on many files, and it will be slow to download them directly from git, so here you download the corresponding dependencies from gitee first, and then copy them directly when compiling
 ```
 cd
 git clone https://gitee.com/FISCO-BCOS/LargeFiles.git